MCU Connection Guide

 restart_method: command

 - Each MCU must use a unique ID.
-Ensure the toolboard ID differs from the main MCU and other devices.
+Ensure the toolboard ID is different from the main MCU and other devices.

-toolboard,extruder_mcu, etc.), just maintain uniqueness in the configuration. - Be sure to use the toolboard ID verified as effective in the previous steps.
+toolboard,extruder_mcu), just ensure uniqueness in the configuration. - Be sure to use a valid toolboard ID verified through the previous steps.

 - RS232 devices must include the

-baud: 250000andrestart_method: commandparameters. - When configuring multiple toolboards, set different names for each device for easy distinction.
+baud: 250000andrestart_method: commandparameters. - When configuring multiple toolboards, set a different name for each device for easy differentiation.

 After completing the configuration, save and restart the Klipper service.